zfcampus/zf-apigility-admin/README.md

 - Accept: `application/json`

-  Returns the response `{ "success": true }` on success, an API-Problem payload on error.
+  Returns the response `{ "success": true, "version": :version: }` on success, an API-Problem payload on error.

 - Content-Type: `application/json`